-Having company over?
-In our “Hosting How-tos” series, we’ll teach you how to entertain like a pro.
+From decorations to food to entertainment, “The Party Life” shows you how to be at your best when you’re gathering to celebrate special occasions.
 These activities, decorations, and food will keep attendees entertained and satisfied at your child’s crafting birthday party.

 If you have a little one who loves putting her creativity on display, throwing a crafting birthday party is a fun and unique way to encourage artistic expression while celebrating with friends and family.

 Hosting a themed party might sound daunting, but with the right amount of planning, you can easily pull it off without getting too lost in the details.

 We spoke with party planning expert Sally Monroe of Silly Sally’s Entertainment to find out everything you need to know about throwing a crafting birthday party that your child will love.

 What to do before the party